Fairer Finance Clear & Simple Mark

 Insurer ManyPets was the first company to hold the Clear & Simple Mark.
 It was awarded this for its pet insurance policy wording.
 An 11-year-old would find this document easy to read.
 It is simple to navigate and demonstrates a good use of colour and white space.
 The tone is conversational and the use of jargon is minimal throughout.

 Coventry Building Society's General Investment Ts & Cs became the first in the banking sector to qualify for our mark.
 Its document effectively uses colour to mark out different sections.
 The contents page is clear and easy for consumers to understand.

 TSB has also been awarded the Clear & Simple Mark for its Personal Banking Terms and Conditions.
 Its document includes a helpful navigation tool so the reader can easily flick between different sections.

 Co-operative Funeralcare is the first funeral plan provider to receive the Clear & Simple Mark.
 Its Terms & Conditions make good use of colour coding and clear language.

-Royal London is the latest insurer to recieve the Clear & Simple Mark, for its brand new Life Insurance terms.
+Royal London is the latest insurer to receive the Clear & Simple Mark, for its brand new Life Insurance terms.
 The rewrite was done by Fairer Finance.